PGR Visiting student policy

-All visiting research students (UG and PG) who are in attendance at the University for more than two weeks must be registered on EUCLID.
-This means that it is now no longer possible to host a visiting research student from another institution, for more than 14 days (no more than 12 months), without matriculating them with the University of Edinburgh.
-The School administers incoming visiting research students in accordance with the University Visiting and Non-Graduating Student Policy and Procedure:
+All PGR Visiting Students who are in attendance at the University for more than two weeks must be registered on EUCLID.
+This means that it is now no longer possible to host a PGR Visiting Student from another institution, for more than 14 days (no more than 12 months), without matriculating them with the University of Edinburgh.
+The School administers incoming visiting students in accordance with the University Visiting and Non-Graduating Student Policy and Procedure:

-Visiting research students who are on reciprocal exchange programmes are governed by the relevant University-approved Memorandum of Understanding (MoU) or Memorandum of Agreement (MoA).
+PGR Visiting Students who are on reciprocal exchange programmes are governed by the relevant University-approved Memorandum of Understanding (MoU) or Memorandum of Agreement (MoA).
 These students may not be liable for fees, dependent on the terms and conditions of the relevant MoU/MoA.
 Further information on these fee status agreements is available from the Edinburgh Global.

 Ad-hoc programmes, e.g. for summer schools or specialist international visits, are set up individually.
 Advice must be sought from College Office who will assist with the creation of programme codes and fee setting.